-CCHP covers hearing aids if you are tested for hearing loss, the hearing aids are medically necessary, and have a prescription from your doctor.
+CCHP covers hearing aids if you are tested for hearing loss, the hearing aids are medically necessary, and you have a prescription from your doctor.
 Coverage is limited to the lowest cost aid that meets your medical needs.
-CCHP will cover one hearing aid unless an aid for each ear is needed for results significantly better than you can get with one aid.
+CCHP will cover one hearing aid unless an aid for each ear is needed for results much better than you can get with one aid.

-Hearing aids for Members under age 21
+Hearing aids for members under age 21:

-State law requires children who need hearing aid to be referred to the California Children's Services (CCS) program to determine if the child is eligible for CCS.
-If the child is eligible for CCS, CCS will cover the costs for medically necessary hearing aids.
-If the child is not eligible for CCS, we will cover medically necessary hearing aids as part of Medi-Cal coverage.
+In Contra Costa County, state law requires children who need hearing aid to be referred to the California Children's Services (CCS) program to decide if the child qualifies for CCS.
+If the child qualifies for CCS, CCS will cover the costs for medically necessary hearing aids.
+If the child does not qualify for CCS, we will cover medically necessary hearing aids as part of Medi-Cal coverage.

-Hearing aids for Members age 21 and older
+Hearing aids for members ages 21 and older.